Why Search Engine Optimization (SEO) firms are using NewswireToday Free press release distribution network?

 Facts and figures for this article were gathered from the Landmine Monitor Report, Jordan’s National Committee for Demining and Rehabilitation, and from Jordan’s National Mine Action Plan 2005–2009.
 JMU students Natalie Wall and Leah Young also contributed to this article.

-For more information, visit the Mine Action Information Center's website and Jordan’s National Committee for Demining and Rehabilitation's website or contact Olaf Juergensen, United Nations Development Programme Chief Technical Advisor, National Committee for Demining and Rehabilitation, Phone: +962 6 585 9615 / Fax +962 6 585 9614
+For more information, visit the Mine Action Information Center's website and Jordan’s National Committee for Demining and Rehabilitation's website or contact Olaf Juergensen, United Nations Development Programme Chief Technical Advisor, National Committee for Demining and Rehabilitation, P: +962 6 585 9615 / F: +962 6 585 9614

 Your Banner Ad Here instead - Showing along with ALL Articles covering Foreign Policy Announcements